charlie0129/iosnoopng/README.md

 > [!WARNING]
 > Before quitting iosnoopng, **make sure your Mac have NOT slept**, due to the same reason mentioned above.
 If your Mac has not slept, you can safely quit iosnoopng.
 However, if your Mac has slept, quitting iosnoopng may cause a system freeze.
 Either let iosnoopng running or save your work and **force** reboot your Mac.

+## Extra Considerations

+- Since iosnoopng records paths of files, its memory usage may grow over time.